-62. New Clause 12N establishes the process to be followed when an identification in a public place, without the suspect's consent, is to be conducted.
-Where an identification procedure is to be done without the consent or co-operation of the suspect then the identification officer must ensure that such procedure is carried out in the presence of a Justice of the Peace.
-An identification procedure without the suspect's consent may be conducted in circumstances where the suspect is not in custody, or the suspect has refused to give consent to conducting such procedure (Section 12M), or it is impossible or impractical to obtain the suspect's consent.
+64. Clause 12N identifies the process to be followed when an identification in a public place, without the suspect's consent, is to be conducted.
+Where an identification procedure is to be done without the consent or co-operation of the suspect then the identification officer must ensure that it is done in the presence of a Justice of the Peace.
+An identification procedure without the suspect's consent may be conducted in circumstances where the suspect is not in custody, or the suspect has refused to give consent to conducting such procedure under clause 12M, or it is impossible or impractical to obtain the suspect's consent.